varigence/docs/bimlflex/03-user-guide/includes/_incl-header-parameter.md

 > [!TIP]
 > For detailed information on how to and configure the parameter concept in BimlFlex please refer to our [parameter concept overview](xref:bimlflex-concepts-metadata-parameters) guide.

-Parameters can also be used in [Extension Points](xref:bimlflex-concepts-extension-points), if additional and more complex parameters that require custom logic are required.
+Parameters can also be used in [Extension Points](xref:bimlflex-concepts-extensionpoints), if additional and more complex parameters that require custom logic are required.

-Parameters are created and edited using the [**Parameter Editor**](xref:bimlflex-parameter-editor) in the [BimlFlex App](xref:metadata-editors-overview).
+Parameters are created and edited using the [**Parameter Editor**](xref:bimlflex-parameter-editor) in the [BimlFlex Application](xref:bimlflex-editors-overview).

 > [!TIP]
 > The Varigence YouTube channel contains various introduction videos about using BimlFlex and BimlStudio.
 [This video](https://www.youtube.com/watch?v=7GwiIC5vbs8?rel=0&autoplay=0) provides an example of how to apply load parameters.